Skip to main content

 About

-No, I'm not a Human is a single player simulation game with a horror theme.
+No, I'm not a Human is a single player action game with mystery, thriller and violence themes.
 It was developed by Trioskaz and was released on September 15, 2025.
 It received very positive reviews from players.

 Skip User Reviews